el-choco/blog-advanced/README.md

 10) Logs and backups
-- Use the admin “Backups” page to create backups.
+- Use the admin “Backups” page to create and download archives.
+Store externally.
 - Configure file paths in `config.ini` as needed.

 ---